 Growing Marijuana From Seeds Step by Step

 There are several steps to follow to grow marijuana from seeds.
-After you select your marijuana seeds, you will carry the cannabis plant through each stage of growth, from germination through to harvest.
+After you select your cannabis seeds, you will carry the cannabis plant through each growth stage until it’s time to harvest your plants.

-Spray two to four sheets of paper towels (kitchen towels) with some water so it’s damp but not soaking, put a seed in between them and onto a plate, and wait for a taproot to emerge.
+The germination stage is the first stage in the growth of a cannabis plant.
+To nurture your plant’s seeds through this stage, spray two to four sheets of paper towels (kitchen towels) with some water, so they’re damp but not soaking.
+Then, put a seed in between the damp paper towels and onto a plate, and wait for a taproot to emerge.
 Keep the room temperature somewhere between 70 and 90˚F.

 By this time, you will need to transfer your mature seedling to a larger pot.
-You can tell when the seedling is ready to be transferred, as the roots will outgrow the plant pot.
-Cannabis plants grow rapidly at this stage as they take on more nutrients and carbon dioxide.
+You can tell when the seedling is ready to be transferred as the plant’s root system will outgrow the plant pot.
+During this vegetative phase of growth, cannabis plants grow rapidly at this stage as they take on more nutrients and carbon dioxide.